-Title VII Indian Education is a federal project designed to provide eligible Indian and Alaska Native students with tutoring, cultural enrichment, and other services designed to meet the "culturally related academic needs" of AI/AN students.
-For information on programming please contact Coordinator Rachel Byington.
+Title VI Indian Education is a federal project designed to provide eligible Indian and Alaska Native students with tutoring, cultural enrichment, and other services designed to meet the "culturally related academic needs" of AI/AN students.
+For information on programming please contact Instructional Resource Teacher, Tara Tindall.

 All Native American students in the Madison Metropolitan School District will be academically successful and meet the district’s criteria for proficiency in the areas of Language Arts & Math, as well as have access to cultural enrichment activities and opportunities.

 - Assist Native American students and their families in finding school and community resources for academic student success.

 - Provide afterschool academic and cultural programs in partnership with school and community agencies.

 - A member (as defined by the Indian tribe or band) of an Indian tribe or band, including those Indian tribes or bands terminated since 1940, and those recognized by the State in which the tribe or band reside; -Or-